freepn/freepn-gtk3-tray/README.rst

 -------------------

 * starting and stopping of the daemon are user-initiated events
+* an 'UPGRADE' event is generated if the ``fpnd`` version is incompatible
-* 'CONFIG' events are generated after successful startup
+* a 'CONFIG' events is generated after successful startup
 * 'CONFIG' events are also generated if:

   + user node's upstream peer goes offline